-When the interrupt signal (UINT, marked by in Fig. 15.11 is input during execution of the interrupt program or after M97 is specified, it is ignored.
+When the interrupt signal (UINT, marked by \ in Fig. 15.11) is input after M97 is specified, it is ignored.
+And the interrupt signal must not be input during execution of the interrupt program.

 15.11.1 Specification Method

 • Interrupt conditions